nummacway/gb300/README.md

 ### Fonts (v1)

-There is only one file, `yahei_Arial.ttf`, identical to the SF2000's font file of the same file name. _Microsoft YaHei_ is a Chinese typeface that you can probably find on your computer.
+There is only one file, `yahei_Arial.ttf`, identical to the SF2000's (unused) font file of the same file name. _Microsoft YaHei_ is a Chinese typeface that you can probably find on your computer.
 Despite also showing up as _Microsoft YaHei_ when you open it, `yahai_Arial.ttf` is different as it uses Arial for non-Chinese script, but with some differences to the usual Arial typeface.
 For example, it does not feature so-called tabular figures (so names are not aligned in the game lists) and the baseline varies significantly between Latin letters, making the font look "wavy".
+Both of these concerns have been fixed on GB300 v2 which uses a different font.

 ### Images (v1)